unplugin/unplugin-icons/README.md

 }
 ```

-or you can rename the Next configuration file to `next.config.mjs` and use static import syntax:
+You can also rename the Next configuration file to `next.config.mjs` and use static import syntax:
 ```ts
 // next.config.mjs
 import Icons from 'unplugin-icons/webpack'